Part I: Exam Strategies

 TG: Got it.
 But in terms of being disciplined and practicing for the exam, what’s the best thing for them to do?

-EP: Everyone is so different, but for me what really helped is that once I had a lexicon of the world of wines from years of having worked in restaurants, selling wine and drinking it at home, I knew I had enough experience.
+EP: Everyone is so different; for me, what really helped is that once I had a lexicon of the world of wines from years of having worked in restaurants, selling wine, and drinking it at home, I knew I had enough experience.
 But what also helped a lot was to drive around in the car and talk about the wines out loud over and over again.

 TG: Associated rehearsal.